gazebosim/gz-sensors/examples/loop_sensor/README.md

 ./loop_sensor ../sensors.sdf
 ```

-On another terminal, check that the altimeter and double sensor are generating
+On another terminal, check that the altimeter and odometer are generating
 data on a topic:

 ```